invpe/gridshell/Documentation/Tutorials/ProjectsAndTasks.md

 In the current version of GridShell, tasks and projects are created by the Core-Team.
 Moving forward, when the grid network matures enough submitting tasks to the grid will be possible for everyone.

+Creating projects and submitting tasks to the grid, requires Shell Tokens - credits that are given to miners for executing the tasks correctly.

 # Why are tasks created ?
 There are various reasons for why you would like to distribute your computational workload to a grid system.
 The most common one the GridShell was approached with are: